joelouthan/theologic.us/content/posts/study-genesis/study-genesis03-14-25.md

 season: "2021"
 number: "0805"
 duration: "0:35:51"
-short_description: "Because of our sin, we are cursed.
+description: "Because of our sin, we are cursed.
 But this is not where the story ends.
 God is not done!"
 mp3:
     asset_link: "2021-08-05-study-genesis3-14-24.mp3"
     length: "52128633"